Essential Utilities (WTRG) Dividend Report

 Essential Utilities (WTRG) is a regulated utility serving over 5 million customers across 10 states through its water, wastewater, and natural gas operations.
 Backed by a long history of steady performance, consistent dividend growth, and a disciplined infrastructure investment strategy, the company remains focused on long-term value creation through essential services and modernized systems.

-With a forward yield of 3.2 percent and a payout ratio around 58 percent, WTRG delivers a reliable income stream supported by strong operating cash flow.
-Recent earnings strength, positive technical momentum, and a leadership team committed to capital investment and regulatory alignment highlight the company’s durable positioning in the sector.
+With a forward yield of 3.36 percent and a payout ratio around 55 percent, WTRG delivers a reliable income stream supported by strong operating cash flow.
+Recent earnings strength, continued capital deployment, and a leadership team committed to regulatory alignment highlight the company’s durable positioning in the sector.

 Recent Events